Bo Melin/ Dagen då jag såg en sibirisk järnsparv ( The day I saw a Siberian accentor ) Mattias Norst

 Exhibition review

-Bo Melin (b.1964, Sweden) graduated from Konsthögskolan Valand 1997.
+Bo Melin (b.1964, Sweden) graduated from Konsthögskolan Valand in 1997.
 Melin is an intermedia artist.
-Besides large scale sculptures, his methods include: portrait drawings, installations/surroundings, performance/happenings/workshops, land art, graffiti and digitally manipulated photography.
+Besides large-scale sculptures, his methods include: portrait drawings, installations/surroundings, performance/happenings/workshops, land art, graffiti, and digitally manipulated photography.

-His main practice seems to defy borders of the Artwork within public and gallery space.
+His main practice seems to defy the borders of the artwork within public and gallery spaces.
 He has a strong interest in making the ordinary-extraordinary, making pedestrian-fantastic.
 The spirit of art making draws from playfulness and a childlike sense of adventure.

-Favorite materials of use like hay, pancakes, and banana boxes, hint to Swedish “country-urban” mainstream culture, while people, lakes, the ground, and nature itself, are his “material” as well.
+Favorite materials of use like hay, pancakes, and banana boxes, hint at Swedish “country-urban” mainstream culture, while people, lakes, the ground, and nature itself are his “material” as well.

-By combining country life with the urban surroundings Melin is being critical of Swedish society using humor and without taking himself out of the equation.
-One of his works “Queue” (25 people got together one day and formed queues on five different locations in Stockholm city centre, Stockholm, 2005) exemplify this perfectly.
+By combining country life with the urban surroundings, Melin is being critical of Swedish society using humor and without taking himself out of the equation.
+One of his works, “Queue” (25 people got together one day and formed queues at five different locations in Stockholm city centre, Stockholm, 2005), exemplifies this perfectly.

-Melin is known for his work of making pancake mountains and banana boxes fortress inside a slick gallery space and also “mobilising” these immobilized works by sticking them to a car as a possible mock to a false sustainability facade.
-Melin roleplays as a “Street Artist” that mimics the existing details of the urban space with doubling street pigeons/birds/nobs/water clocks and ashtrays instead of writing a political message or his own name.
-Melin photoshops swedish squeaky clean “urban” suburbs with graffiti create a more chaotic, multicultural city - seems as wishful thinking driven by a reverse impulse to a photographer's aspiration for a perfect frame.
+Melin is known for his work of making pancake mountains and banana box fortresses inside a slick gallery space, and also transposing these untraversable works by sticking them to a car as a possible mock of a false sustainability facade.
+Melin roleplays as a street artist that mimics the existing details of the urban space with doubling street pigeons/birds/nobs/water clocks and ashtrays instead of writing a political message or his own name.
+Melin photoshops Swedish squeaky clean urban suburbs with graffiti create a more chaotic, multicultural city - it seems as wishful thinking driven by a reverse impulse to a photographer's aspiration for a perfect frame.

-Serenity-like atmosphere came over me.
-What I felt was surprising in relation to the size of the work - I felt small but calm, like in a natural surrounding standing near a big tree.
-It was the room that felt silly and not the super-sized-cartoon-like character made out of hay.
-The space felt like a white box that is too small to contain a larger-than-life notion of freedom - I felt the installation “projected”.
-A White Cube (no matter how ragged it is, like here in Hangmenprojects) is made as such for viewing artwork in a clean quiet space - without interventions from the outside.
+A serenity-like atmosphere came over me.
+What I felt was surprising in relation to the size of the work - I felt small but calm, like in a natural setting, standing near a big tree.
+It was the room that felt silly and not the super-sized cartoon-like character made out of hay.
+The space felt like a white box that is too small to contain a larger-than-life notion of freedom - I felt the installation projected.
+A White Cube (no matter how ragged it is, like here in Hangmenprojects) is made as such for viewing artwork in a clean, quiet space - without interventions from the outside.

-It somehow fails to do its job here though; it’s confined and stuffy yet inseparable from the idea of the work.
+It somehow fails to do its job here, though; it is confined and stuffy yet inseparable from the idea of the work.

 Melin has invited Mattias Norström (b.1971), a Konsthögskolan Valand graduate artist from 2002.